Choosing an operator

 Disadvantages to booking in Tanzania:

-- Make sure your cheap climb will have the proper size crew.
-It’s possible to save a bit of money by hiring a smaller crew, but you might regret that later.
+• Make sure your cheap climb will have the proper size crew.
+It’s possible to save a bit of money by hiring a smaller crew, but you might regret this on the summit day when one or two people sucumb to AMS and the whole group has to descent because of too few guides.

-- Be certain to use a company with an actual building and address.
-There are around 10 or so legitimate companies doing business in Moshi, but there are many more people selling climbs as middlemen.
-These independent salespeople are known as “flycatchers” because they make money by taking a commission by introducing naïve tourists to the real companies.
+• Be certain to use a company with an actual building and address.
+There are hundred of touts and scalpers selling climbs as middlemen.
+These independent salespeople are known as flycatchers because they make money by taking a commission by introducing naïve tourists to the suspect companies.
 You don’t need this service and the commission will be added to your final price.

 Booking your climb before getting to Tanzania